How To Find Wood And Bamboo Suppliers In Vietnam // Wooden Goods Factories In Vietnam List

 Please email us at info@cosmosourcing.com

 If you are interested in sourcing from Vietnam, contact the Cosmo Sourcing team.
 We have been in Vietnam since 2014 and have the skills to find you the best supplier possible.
-We are also established in China and are among the only companies that can find suppliers in China and Vietnam and pick the one you think is best.
+We are also established in China and are among the few companies that can find suppliers in China and Vietnam, and select the one you think is best.

-Our Vietnam Sourcing service allows you to access new manufacturers that you would not be able to in China and avoid the recent Tariffs.
-Our services are designed to take your idea, turn it into a product, and ship it to the final destination.
-Cosmo can do everything from creating a product spec sheet, validation, sourcing, ordering and evaluating samples, arranging inspections, finding freight forwarders, quality assurance, negotiations, and even working with prep and fulfillment centers in the States.
+Our Vietnam Sourcing service enables you to access new manufacturers that are not available in China and avoid recent Tariffs.
+Our services are designed to take your idea, transform it into a product, and deliver it to its final destination.
+Cosmo can handle everything from creating product spec sheets and validation to sourcing, ordering, and evaluating samples, arranging inspections, finding freight forwarders, ensuring quality assurance, negotiating, and even working with prep and fulfillment centers in the United States.
 We aim to handle every single step of your business in Vietnam for you.

 We have helped clients ranging from Fortune 500 to small FBA sellers.
 So don’t hesitate to contact us and let us know how we can help you.